adamsilver/fdpb/03-Book-A-Flight.md

 HERE

 ## Limiting seat selection

+and instead of this, just deselect the previous choice, instead of disabling.
+Do the undo for them basically with a little enhancement.

 We purposely asked users how many passengers are flying.
 Much like the previous point, this has also influenced our interface, and perhaps unnecessarily so.